Azure/azure-rest-api-specs/documentation/onboard-dpg-in-sdkautomation/Integrate-dpg-and-apiview-in-sdk-automation-pipeline.md

 ![integrate-dpg-and-apiview](integrate-dpg-and-apiview.png)

 __Description:__
-1. There is swagger PR triggering the SDK Automation Pipeline.
+1. SDK Automation Pipeline is triggered in spec PR CI.
-2. SDK Automation Pipeline Framework checks whether there is a branch named `swagger/<prNumber>` in sdk repository.
-If yes, the branch `swagger/<prNumber>` will be used as base branch to generate SDK.
-Otherwise, `main` branch will be used as base branch.
+2. SDK Automation Pipeline Framework checks whether there is a comment containing autorest configuration in spec PR.
+If found, generate sdk by the autorest configuration in comment.
-   1. `<prNumber>` is the swagger PR number.
-   2. If there is branch `swagger/<prNumber>`, `main` branch is usually used and sometimes not.
-It depends on the `mainRepository` defined in [specificationRepositoryConfiguration](../../specificationRepositoryConfiguration.json).
-3. SDK automation script will search for the corresponding autorest configuration file in sdk repository.
-If those files are not found, the pipeline automation script will output `{"packages": []}` in `generateOutput.json`, and stop the generation.
+Otherwise, sdk automation pipeline will try to find if there is autorest configuration file in sdk repo.
+If found, generate sdk with the founded autorest configuration file.
+If not found, pipeline stops.
-   1. A relative readme.md and changedFiles of the swagger PR can be get in `generateInput.json`, and automation script can use it to find the corresponding autorest configuration file in sdk repository.
+   1. When there is a comment containing autorest configuration file, sdk automation pipeline will extract the autorest configuration from the comment, and let automation script use it to generate a new autorest configuration file, and use the new generated autorest configuration file to generate SDK.
-   2. We will only use `require` to include swagger readme.md in autorest configuration file, and `input-file` should not be used in autorest configuration file in most times, but there are some exceptions:
-      1. .Net SDK may continue to use `input-file` because existing HLC dataplane sdk may already use `input-file`.
-      2. Multi-Client for Java, Python and JS cannot use `readme.md` in swagger directly because they use `batch` task, so using `input-file` is better.
-4. SDK automation script will modify the autorest configuration file in the SDK repo`.
+   2. When using the autorest configuration file found in sdk repository to generate SDK, SDK automation script need to modify the autorest configuration file in the SDK repo.
-   1. Change the `require` block to include the latest swagger `readme.md` in the PR.
+      1. If `require` block is used, change the `require` block to include the latest swagger `readme.md` in the PR.
 The value can be joined by relative path from package folder to sdk root, `specFolder` and `relatedReadmeMdFiles` in `generateInput.json`.
 For example:
          ```yaml
          require:
            - ../../../../../azure-rest-api-specs/specification/deviceupdate/data-plane/readme.md
          ```
-   2. For exceptions which still use `input-file`, replace the value of `input-file` to include the latest swagger in the PR.
+      2. If `input-file` is used, replace the value of `input-file` to include the latest swagger in the PR.
 The value can be calculated similar as `require` block.
+      (We will use `require` block in most times, but we still need to use `input-file` for .Net automation and multi-client for python, java and js sdk.)
-5. SDK automation pipeline generates SDK and ApiView with the modified autorest configuration file , and then add comments about results to the Swagger PR.
+3. After generating SDK, SDK automation pipeline generates ApiView and then add comments about results to the Swagger PR.

 # Future Work
-Currently, we ask service team to create branch `swagger/<prNumber>` and add/update autorest configuration file manually because the configuration file includes some necessary information to generate SDK.
+Currently, we ask service team must add a comment containing autorest configuration in spec PR when new service onboards DPG.
-In the future, we are going to integrate the sdk generation with PowerAPP Workflow.
-Then service team can provide the necessary information in PowerAPP Workflow, and pipeline can use the information to generate autorest configuration file automatically.
+In the future, we are going to integrate it with PowerAPP Workflow.
+Then service team can provide the necessary information in PowerAPP Workflow, and the information will be added to spec PR automatically.